-The overall goal of this collaborative effort is to develop a consistent methodology and to enhance the capacity of states, joint ventures and other partners to formulate conservation design schemes at landscape levels to sustain bird populations and other wildlife in the eastern United States.
-Specifically, this project would develop and implement a framework and tools to:
+The overall goal of this collaborative effort is to develop a consistent methodology and to enhance the capacity of states, joint ventures and other partners to formulate conservation design schemes at landscape levels to sustain bird populations and other wildlife in the Eastern United States.
+The initial project focused on the South Atlantic Migratory Bird Initiative landscape - namely, the South Atlantic coastal plain.
+While this project served as a "test of concept", subsequent projects have focused on refining the modeling protocols as well as expanding the working extent.
+The individual modeling componets of the DSL-SAMBI project has been fully documented on this website and can be accessed under the various headings provided above.
+As additional datasets are developed they will be added to the downloads page.

 1) Assess the current capability of habitats in ecoregions in the eastern United States to support sustainable bird populations.
 The project would develop and/or refine a set of bird-habitat models based on the Ecological Systems land cover and other habitat attribute data developed by Regional Gap Analysis and others representing major habitat types in ecoregions of the eastern United States.
 The set of species modeled would be derived partially from priority species and species-habitat suites from State Wildlife Action Plans and bird conservation plans.
 Success under this objective would be the completion of a set of species-habitat models and maps representing a broad range of habitats in a pilot ecoregion in the eastern United States that allow for estimates of the capability of that ecoregion (and state portions of that ecoregion) to support populations and the development of a consistent methodology using Ecological Systems data.
 The results of this analysis would allow for refinement of population and habitat objectives in State Wildlife Action Plans and bird conservation plans at state, ecoregional and, ultimately, continental scales.
 Methods and models will be developed in cooperation with partners from multiple ecoregions and will be directly applicable to the entire set of ecoregions covered by Eastern Regional Gap Analysis (see figure below) as those data become available.